TryKickoff/css-guidelines/README.md

 ### Formatting rules

-- Class names to use BEM notation, see [Naming Conventions -> BEM](#bem), where BEM isn't used then hyphen delimited class names are to be used.
+- Class names to use the Kickoff notation, see [Naming Conventions -> Kickoff](#kickoff), where Kickoff isn't used then hyphen delimited class names are to be used.
 - Use one discrete selector per line in multi-selector rule sets.

   **Good**